pwilmart/talk_to_repo_example/README.md

 - clone the repository to your local machine
 - manage the content in the local repository
   - add files
-  - edit files
-  - edit README.md files
+  - edit README.md and other files
 - keep it all under version control with Git
 - push updated content back to Github for hosting

 I use the command line for Git on my local iMac.
 I do not like the command line much.
 I have looked at some local GUI Git options, but I find them harder to learn than the handful of Git commands that I need.
 Your milage may vary...